Oswaldo Cabrera Player Props: Yankees vs. Guardians

 Oswaldo Cabrera At The Plate

-- In four of eight games this year (50.0%), Cabrera has reached via hit, and that includes multiple hits twice.
+- In five of nine games this season (55.6%), Cabrera has reached base safely via hit, and that includes multiple hits twice.

-- In eight games played this year, he has not hit a home run.
+- He has not hit a long ball in his nine games this year.

-- Cabrera has driven in a run in one game this year, and it was more than one in that game.
+- Cabrera has picked up an RBI in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.